oauth-xx/oauth2/CONTRIBUTING.md

 11. Run `bin/gem_checksums` (more context [1][🔒️rubygems-checksums-pr], [2][🔒️rubygems-guides-pr])
     to create SHA-256 and SHA-512 checksums.
 This functionality is provided by the `stone_checksums` [gem][💎stone_checksums].
-    - Checksums will be committed automatically by the script, but not pushed
+    - Checksums will be committed automatically by the script but not pushed
 12. Run `bundle exec rake release` which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org][💎rubygems]